The Cost of Travel in Mozambique: My 2023 Budget Breakdown

 Because of this, do keep an eye on Angolan Airlines’ website, just in case a sale happens to coincide with your travel dates.

-Mozambique is a former Portuguese colony, so that also means that TAP flies direct into Maputo for reasonable prices (€700 return).
+Mozambique is a former Portuguese colony, so that also means that TAP (Portugal’s national airline) flies direct into Maputo for reasonable prices.
+Even when there aren’t sales on, it’s not hard to find return flights from Lisbon for under €700.
 If you’re based in Europe, then, you may find that it’s cheaper to fly first to Portugal, and then onwards to Mozambique.

 As always, I recommend heading to Skyscanner to compare flight deals and find the cheapest option.